jeffreymoro/jeffreymoro-dot-hugo/content/blog/scms2020-abstract.md

 - environmental media studies
 ---

 Every conference has been canceled, but that doesn't mean that we can't appreciate even the proleptic work-that-might-have-been-done-but-no-longer-will-be-at-least-not-in-that-form.
 I don't know if I'm going to write the paper that I was supposed to give at the 2020 meeting of the Society for Cinema and Media Studies in Denver (would have been my first time at the conference!), but I wrote an abstract, and that's something at least.
-Here it is:
+Here it is.

 ### “Felling the .amazon: The Colonial Geographies of Top-Level Domains”